Contents

 1. Petrol system

-This is used generally for small two-stroke engines, e.g. scooter and motorcycle engines.
+This is generally used for small two-stroke engines, e.g., scooter and motorcycle engines.
 It is the simplest of all types of engine lubrication systems.
 A certain amount of lubricating oil is mixed with petrol its self, the usual ratio is 2% to 3% of fuel.
 If it is less, there is a danger of insufficient lubrication causing the image to the engine.
-If it is more, there will be excessive carbon deposits in the cylinder head and the engine will also give dark smoke.
+If it is more, there will be excessive carbon deposits in the cylinder head, and the engine will also give dark smoke.

 2. Splash system